Wisdom Projects

 Recently, key state legislatures passed laws that forbid the use of statements made during restorative justice practices against people by police, prosecutors, and courts.
 These advancements are laudable, and we believe strongly that the United States must move resolutely towards widespread, immersive restorative justice practices within communities.

-Punishment harms people by making them suffer and/or feel mental and physical pain for actual or perceived mistakes.
+Punishment harms people by vengefully making them suffer and/or feel mental and physical pain for actual or perceived mistakes.

 We are fundamentally against the perpetuation of pain and suffering.
+We deplore vengeance and retribution.

 Protection and self-defense from harm (especially when imminent danger is close at hand) is critically important.
 But even here, defensive force and warranted extraction (whether physical or institutional) must be limited, reasonable, and humane.
-It is possible for self-defense to achieve these hallmarks even in the presence of crisis, grave danger, harm, and offense.
-De-escalation techniques integrated with self-defense and extraction training bear this out.

 Rather than punishment, we foster accountability.